Quality control

 • Open the downloaded file so that you can refer to it during the next steps.
 Add a column to the table to note which tracks to inspect further.

 • Now select View > Show in Map to view the data on the Tracking Data Map.
-On the left you will see a list of Animal IDs, with one row per deployment (if there have been multiple tag deployments for an animal you will see multiple rows for that animal).
+On the left you will see a list of Animal IDs, with one row per deployment.

 • Click Options and check the box next to Draw lines for selected animals.